*Post Updated in April 2021

 It can be tempting to treat compliance policies like a checklist, but the reality is that compliance policies are like high-performance sports cars.
 They constantly need to be fine-tuned, maintained, and monitored for performance and precision.
 A compliance policy that manages to pass an internal audit but fails to prevent an actual data breach is not much of a defensive measure, and this is where risk assessments come in.
 By providing compliance training, organizations can ensure that the employees are grasping the concepts.

-Are you interested in learning more about cybersecurity policy compliance?
+Are you interested in learning more about cybersecurity policy?
 Read our blog posts: How to Define and Enforce Cybersecurity Policies, and 4 Tips for a Successful Cybersecurity Policy Compliance Program.